Padye

-Padhye Brahmin community hails from Goa, commonly known as "Bhatt", they speak a unique dialect of Konkani known as "Bhati Bhasha".
+Padhye Brahmin community hails from Goa, they speak a unique dialect of Marathi known as "Bhati Bhasha".

-Early history
+Origin and early history

+Skanda Purana (Sahyadri Khanda) as well as Brahmanda Purana are very harsh towards Karhade Brahmins.
+According to Sahyadrikhanda, Karhades are fallen Brahmins from the polluted land of Karashtra, and made offerings to the wicked goddess Matrika.
+The text derives their name from the word Karashtra ("evil land"), as well as the words "donkey-bones" (khara-ashti), stating that they originated when some semen spilled on a heap of donkey bones.

 The reference to Padye Brahmins is found in the section of Karahastrabrahmanotpatti of Sahyadrikhanda.
 It is commonly believed that Padye Brahmins are not different from the Karhades and are a section of Karhade Brahmins.
 However, even now Padye Brahmins have retained their identity.

 Origin of the word Padye

-The name Padye is supposed to have its origin in the Sumerian word Patesi.
-But it can be also concluded that 'Padhye' or 'Padye' is a corrupted form of the Sanskrit word 'Upadhyay' which means a 'teacher'.